 The summer flounder quota system was created in 1992, with an adjustment in 1993.
 At that time, each state's quota was based on catch data reflecting how much summer flounder each state had landed from 1980-1989.
 From 1993 onward, New York was allocated a 7% share of each year's total flounder catch.
 States with higher historical landings, like Virginia, received higher quotas, e.g., Virginia's quota is 21% of each year's total catch.
 Since 1993, flounder populations have shifted northward, closer to New York.
 In response, the NMFS undertook a rule making process to reassess and revise the quota system, as needed.
-It completed that process in 2020 when it promulgated the 2020 Allocation Rule.
-New York brought suit challenging the 2020 Allocation Rule.
+It completed that process in 2020 when it promulgated the 2020 Allocation Rule, which New York challenged.